d12frosted/elpa-mirror/nongnu/visual-fill-column-readme.txt

 ## Splitting a Window ##

-If you have a wide screen (more specifically, if your Emacs frame is wide), `visual-fill-column` has the unfortunate effect that if you pop up, say, a `*Help*` or `*Completions*` buffer or something similar, the window is split horizontally (i.e., the popup buffer appears below the active buffer), not vertically, as you might otherwise expect.
+If you have a wide screen (more specifically, if your Emacs frame is wide), `visual-fill-column` has the unfortunate effect that if you pop up, say, a `*Help*` or `*Completions*` buffer or something similar, the popped-up window appears below the active buffer, not next to it, as you might otherwise expect.

-This is due to the fact that Emacs uses the width of the text area to determine whether a window can be split vertically (i.e., into two side-by-side windows), and since `visual-fill-column` narrows the text area, Emacs thinks there is not enough room to do a vertical split and so opts for a horizontal split.
+This is due to the fact that Emacs uses the width of the text area to determine whether a window can be split into two side-by-side windows, and since `visual-fill-column-mode` narrows the text area, Emacs thinks there is not enough room to do a side-by-side split and so opts for putting the new window below the current one.

 To remedy this situation, you can set the option `visual-fill-column-enable-sensible-window-split`.
 When this option is set, the variable `split-window-preferred-function` is set to the function `visual-fill-column-split-window-sensibly`, which first removes the margins, widening the text area again, and then calls `split-window-sensibly` to do the actual splitting.

 This option does not affect the ability to split windows manually.
 Even if you keep `visual-fill-column-enable-sensible-window-split` unset, you can still split a window into two side-by-side windows by invoking e.g., `split-window-right` (`C-x 3`).

-Note that this option replaces the option `visual-fill-column-inhibit-sensible-window-split`.
-This option was unset by default, causing `split-window-preferred-function` to be set, which had the unfortunate side effect that it would overwrite a user-defined setting for that variable without warning.

-To get the old behaviour back, simply customise the option `visual-fill-column-enable-sensible-window-split` or set it to `t` in your init file.

 ## Adjusting Text Size ##